United States

 Topics of focus for tax authorities

 The Treasury Department's Office of Tax Policy and IRS use the 'Priority Guidance Plan' each year to identify and prioritise the tax issues that should be addressed through regulations, revenue rulings, revenue procedures, notices, and other published administrative guidance.
-The 2023/24 Priority Guidance Plan focuses resources on guidance items that are most important to taxpayers and tax administration.
+The 2025/25 Priority Guidance Plan focuses resources on guidance items that are most important to taxpayers and tax administration, although many areas of focus may have changed due to OBBBA legislation.
 Published guidance plays an important role in increasing voluntary compliance by helping to clarify ambiguous areas of the tax law.

 Individual - Sample personal income tax calculation